Write all of the introduction content here. Only use NON

 Careers in History

-The skills you acquire through the History major—critical thinking, creative thinking, and good writing—are ones that transfer to a
+The skills you acquire through the History major—critical thinking, creative thinking, and good writing—are ones that transfer to a number of professions.

 In recent years, Miami history graduates have discovered careers in: